rwdavies/QUILT/README_QUILT-HLA.md

 ASW   NA19700   03:01   30:01
 ```

-The output of QUILT-HLA will vary slightly run to run, as it uses random sampling, but should look approximately like the following (from file `quilt.hla.output.combined.all.txt`)
+The output of QUILT-HLA will vary slightly run to run, as it uses random sampling, but should look approximately like the following (from file `quilt_output/quilt.hla.output.combined.all.txt`)
 ```
 sample_number	sample_name	bestallele1	bestallele2	post_prob	sums
 1	NA12878	A*01:01	A*11:01	0.999996657444772	0.999996657444772